Sharing is caring―but not when it’s your life savings

 The government, however, has taken steps to squash this kind of theft, and prosecute offenders.
 In June 2018, authorities announced an initiative to specifically target wire transfer cybercrimes.
 In its initial sweep, Operation WireFire recovered $14 million in fraudulent wire transfers, resulting in more than 70 arrests in the US and abroad.
 It’s great start, but buyers still have to be hypervigilant.

-PRO TIP: Protect yourself from wire fraud before it happens, because
+PRO TIP: Protect yourself from wire fraud before

 once you authorize a wire transfer, standard legal protections may not apply